biozal/react-native-module-poc/README.md

 # react-native-poc-module

-This is the description of the POC Module
+This project tests the ability to expose Native Android and iOS APIs to React Native.

 ## Installation